-Low Pressure Bypass Timer - If the compressor is running and the low-pressure switch opens, the controller will keep the compressor ON for 120 seconds.
-If, after 120 seconds the low-pressure switch remains open, the controllers will shut down the compressor and enter a soft lockout.
-The compressor will not be energized until the low-pressure switch closes and the anti-short cycle time delay expires.
-If the low-pressure switch opens 2 to 4 times in 1 hour, the unit will enter a hard lockout.
-In order to exit hard lockout power to the unit would need to be reset.

-Brownout/Surge/Power Interruption Protection - The brownout protection in the Complete C board will shut down the compressor if the incoming power falls below 18 VAC.
-The compressor will remain OFF until the voltage is above 18 VAC and ANTI-SHORT CYCLE TIMER (300 seconds) times out.
+Low Pressure Bypass Timer - If the compressor is running and the low-pressure switch opens, then the control will keep the compressor on for 120 seconds.
+After 2 minutes if the lowpressure switch remains open, the control will shut down the compressor and enter a soft lockout.
+The compressor will not be energized until the low-pressure switch closes and the antishort cycle time delay expires.
+If the low-pressure switch opens 2 to 4 times in 1 hour, the unit will enter a hard lock out and need to be reset.
+Brownout/surge/power Interruption Protection - The brownout protection in the C board will shut down the compressor if the incoming power falls below 18 VAC.
+The compressor will remain off until the voltage goes above 18 VAC and the anti short cycle timer (300 seconds) times out.
 The unit will not go into a hard lockout.

-Malfunction Output - Alarm output is Normally Open (NO) dry contact.
+Malfunction Output - Alarm output is normally open (NO) dry contact.
+If 24 VAC output is needed R must be wired to the ALR-COM terminal; 24VAC will be available on the ALR-OUT terminal when the unit is in alarm condition.
 If pulse is selected the alarm output will be pulsed.
-The fault output will depend on the DIP switch setting for ALARM.
-If it is set to CONST, a constant signal will be produced to indicate a fault has occurred and the unit requires inspection to determine the type of fault.
+The fault output will depend on the dip switch setting for ALARM.
+If it set to CONST, a constant signal will be produced to indicate a fault has occurred and the unit requires inspection to determine the type of fault.
 If it is set to PULSE, a pulse signal is produced and a fault code is detected by a remote device indicating the fault.
-See LED Fault Indication for blink code explanation.
-The remote device must have a malfunction detection capability when the Complete C board is set to PULSE.
+See LED Fault Indication below for blink code explanations.
+The remote device must have a malfunction detection capability when the C board is set to PULSE.